bisgardo/dupe-nukem/README.md

 A reference file `<file>` from a previous call to `scan` may be provided to use as a cache for file hashes.
 The hashes of scanned files will be looked up in this file as long as the file sizes match.
+If the filename ends with `.gz`, it will automatically be gzip decompressed.

 The root dir in the JSON output is the basename of `<dir>`.
 The commands below will have a way of mapping this root dir back to the concrete location